Updated: January 13, 2023

 Where do you see your organization in one, five, or ten years?
 Does your current IT infrastructure support your vision, or do you need to make certain investments so that you can confidently achieve your business goals?

-When planning, don’t forget that your needs may change in ways that you can’t reliably predict.
+When planning, don’t forget that your needs may change in ways you can’t reliably predict.
 Remember how much your needs have changed since the outbreak of the COVID-19 pandemic?
 The last thing you want is to be in a vendor lock-in situation – unable to use another vendor without substantial switching costs.

 Related content: Tips to Help You Stop Wasting Money on Cybersecurity